AhmedGabr496/Register-login/README.md

 4-Verify the successful login in functionality by using the data passed the registration

-5-Genrating customized reports including screenshots for failures include Status (pass/fail)  & screenshots of all test cases
+5-Genrating customized reports including screenshots and video records for Testcases includes Status (pass/fail) of all test cases